trevglenn/Forest-Cover-Classification/README.md

 **Portfolio Project:**

 Used deep-learning methods to predict forest cover type (the most common type of tree cover) in the Roosevelt National Forest, based only on cartographic variables.

+My final solution and best model for this project: forestcover_solution.py

+Feel free to check out dl_forestcover.py and testing.py if you'd like some insight into the various trials, errors, and notes taken along the way as I worked through this project.